-Dan and I love going out to eat.
-But as much as I love the food, I like the overall experience of eating out just as much, that’s why when I heard about “Queenstown’s ultimate dining experience” at Heidi’s Hut I just had to check it out!
+Dan and I love going out to dinner.
+But, as much as I love the food, I like the overall experience of eating out just as much, that’s why when I heard about “Queenstown’s ultimate dining experience” at Heidi’s Hut we couldn’t help ourselves.

 We went to Heidi’s Hut last weekend to see what the craze was all about for ourselves.
 Between the gorgeous setting in the snow at Coronet, fireplaces, a stunning sunset, gourmet food (and tons of it), and incredible service it truly lived up to its reputation.

-The location of Heidi’s Hut is what truly sets it apart from every other restaurant in the area of Queenstown.
+The location of Heidi’s Hut is what truly sets it apart from every other restaurant in Queenstown.
 The hut is literally on the side of a mountain.
 The views are incredible and when the sun sets the sky glows!

 The location and setting definitely add to the overall experience that is Heidi’s Hut, but that isn’t all.
 Going to Heid’s Hut isn’t like just going to a normal restaurant, it feels almost more like an excursion or tour than anything.

 We were picked up in town and met by our host who greeted us and explained how the evening would go.
 All of us diners were put on our own bus and then driven up to Coronet Peak and straight to Heidi’s Hut.
 Walking up to Heid’s Hut we were greeted with a warm fire and champagne to enjoy the sunset from outside.

 Throughout the evening the various courses for dinner came and although we all had separate tables, all of us guests started mingling and it turned into quite the little social event.
 The wine was flowing as many laughs were had before the evening ended and we were driven back down the mountain.

 We departed Queenstown at 5:45 pm and didn’t get back until almost 11 pm, but it didn’t feel that long, the evening just flew by!
 I guess that is a sign that we were having a good time!